xiangwang1223/knowledge_graph_attention_network/README.md

   * It indicates the message dropout ratio, which randomly drops out the outgoing messages.
 Usage `--mess_dropout [0.1,0.1,0.1]`.

 ## Dataset
 We provide three processed datasets: Amazon-book, Last-FM, and Yelp2018.
-You can find the full version of recommendation datasets via [Amazon-book](http://jmcauley.ucsd.edu/data/amazon), [Last-FM](https://grouplens.org/datasets/hetrec-2011/), and [Yelp2018](https://www.yelp.com/dataset/challenge).
-Moreover, if you want to get more links between the recommendation datasets (i.e., Amazon-book and Last-FM) and knowledge graph (i.e., Google Freebase), please visit [KB4Rec](https://github.com/RUCDM/KB4Rec).
+* You can find the full version of recommendation datasets via [Amazon-book](http://jmcauley.ucsd.edu/data/amazon), [Last-FM](https://grouplens.org/datasets/hetrec-2011/), and [Yelp2018](https://www.yelp.com/dataset/challenge).
+* We follow [KB4Rec](https://github.com/RUCDM/KB4Rec) to preprocess Amazon-book and Last-FM datasets, mapping items into Freebase entities via title matching if there is a mapping available.

 | | | Amazon-book | Last-FM | Yelp2018 |
 |:---:|:---|---:|---:|---:|